songkane/cloud_doc/api-trunking.md

 ```

-2. If `fieldSelector` can't address the requirement, `labelSelector` is used to as second option
+2. If `fieldSelector` can't address the requirement, `labelSelector` is used to as second option, it applied to all the cases, since you can add any label to the object, later, you can use `labelSelector` to filter the objects what you want.

 ```
 kubectl get secret -n test -l name=cc1,location=xa --chunk-size=10  -v=6